You’ve been in the grocery store with only one check out line.

 The same thing happens in the business networking world.

-It’s called load balancing and is done by a load balancer (what an original name).
+We call it load balancing and is the responsibility of a load balancer (what an original name).

 In our example above, the cashiers are the servers.
 The manager is the load balancer.
 The people in line are the network traffic.